 Price and availability

-The Samsung Galaxy S20 Plus will be available for pre-order from February 21, and will release on March 6.
-It won’t come cheap though, as prices start from $1,200.
-That’s an awful lot of money.
+The Samsung Galaxy S20 Plus is currently available.
+It doesn’t come cheap though, and prices start from $1,200.
+We don’t need to tell you that’s an awful lot of money.
 The Pixel 4 XL is currently available, and prices start from $899 for the 64GB model.

 Overall winner: Samsung Galaxy S20 Plus